COR1999/covid_case/readme.md

 ### Home
 #### Map
-1. Attempt to zoom in and out with mouse wheel.
+1. Attempt to zoom in and out with mouse wheel and the plus minus buttons.
 This should let the user zoom in and out. :heavy_check_mark:
-2. Check that the zoom in and out buttons work as intended.
-This should zoom the users view in/out. :heavy_check_mark:
+2. Check that after zooming in, the user can then drag to recenter the map. :heavy_check_mark:
 3. Hover over countries.
-This should display a menu that has more information about each country. :heavy_check_mark:
+This should display a tooltip that has more information about each country. :heavy_check_mark:
-4. Check that the full screen option in the hamburger menu works.
+4. Check that the full screen option in the map hamburger menu works.
 This should take the user into a full screen view. :heavy_check_mark:
-5. Check that print chart button works in the hamburger menu.
+5. Check that print chart button works in the map hamburger menu.
 This should take the user into a print window. :heavy_check_mark:
-6. Check that download as PNG works in hamburger menu.
+6. Check that download as PNG works in  map hamburger menu.
 This should download a image of the map in PNG format. :heavy_check_mark:
-7. Check that download as JPEG works in the hamburger menu.
+7. Check that download as JPEG works in the map hamburger menu.
 This should download a image of the map in JPEG format. :heavy_check_mark:
-8. Check that download as PDF works in the hamburger menu.
+8. Check that download as PDF works in the map hamburger menu.
 This should download a PDF file with the map inside it. :heavy_check_mark:
-9. Check that download as SVG vector image works in hamburger menu.
+9. Check that download as SVG vector image works in map hamburger menu.
 This should download as a SVG file. :heavy_check_mark:
-10. Check that when the user clicks on a color on the legend all countries of that color disappear. :heavy_check_mark:
+10. Check that when the user clicks on a color on the legend all countries of that color are hidden. :heavy_check_mark:
-11. Check that when the user clicks on the view bag button at the top of the page it redirects the user to the shopping bag page. :heavy_check_mark:
+11. Check that when the user clicks on the view bag button at the bottom of the map it redirects the user to the shopping bag page. :heavy_check_mark:
 12. Changed the request url for Disease.sh and made sure that the user is given a suitable message.
 The map data wont load but the rest of the application should continue to work. :heavy_check_mark:
 13. If the URL for Disease.sh is correct but it returns malformed data then the user is given a suitable message.
 This was tested by modifying the code. :heavy_check_mark:

 #### Products
+### Add Products - Admin user only
-1. Attempt to add product to basket.
-This should update the total amount in the basket on the navbar. :heavy_check_mark:
+1. Attempt to add a new product with no supplier chosen.
+Form should tell the user that this field is required. :heavy_check_mark:
+2. Attempt to add a new product with no product name.
+Form should tell the user that this field is required. :heavy_check_mark:
+3. Attempt to add a new product with no color entered.
+Form should tell the user that this field is required. :heavy_check_mark:
+4. Attempt to add a new product with no price entered.
+Form should tell the user that this field is required. :heavy_check_mark:
-2. Attempt to add product to basket when quantity is greater then number in stock.
-This should show a message saying not enough in stock. :heavy_check_mark:
+5. Attempt to add a new product with out number in stock filled out.
+Form should tell the user that this field is required. :heavy_check_mark:
-3. Attempt to put the quantity below 1.
-This should not allow the user to do so. :heavy_check_mark:
-4. Hover over product image.
-This should display an alternative view of the image. :heavy_check_mark:
-5. When the user is a admin they have the ability to click the update product button.
-Check that this button redirect to the update product page. :heavy_check_mark:
+6. If two products with the same image file name are created check that it creates a new instance of that image in the media files. :heavy_check_mark:

 ### Update Product - Admin user only
 1. Attempt to update a new product with no product name.
 Form should tell the user that this field is required. :heavy_check_mark:
 2. Attempt to update a new product with no color entered.
 Form should tell the user that this field is required. :heavy_check_mark:
 3. Attempt to update a new product with no price entered.
 Form should tell the user that this field is required. :heavy_check_mark:
 4. Attempt to update a new product with no supplier chosen.
 Form should tell the user that this field is required. :heavy_check_mark:
-5. Attempt to update a new product with out number in stock filled out.
+5. Attempt to update a new product with no number_in_stock filled out.
 Form should tell the user that this field is required. :heavy_check_mark:
 6. Attempt to delete product by clicking the delete button.
-Sets the is_deleted boolean to True.
+Check that is_deleted boolean to True in the django admin.
 Redirects the user to home page. :heavy_check_mark:

-### Add Products - Admin user only
+### View Products
-1. Attempt to add a new product with no product name.
-Form should tell the user that this field is required. :heavy_check_mark:
+1. Attempt to add product to basket.
+This should update the total amount in the basket on the navbar. :heavy_check_mark:
-2. Attempt to add a new product with no color entered.
-Form should tell the user that this field is required. :heavy_check_mark:
-3. Attempt to add a new product with no price entered.
-Form should tell the user that this field is required. :heavy_check_mark:
-4. Attempt to add a new product with no supplier chosen.
-Form should tell the user that this field is required. :heavy_check_mark:
-5. Attempt to add a new product with out number in stock filled out.
-Form should tell the user that this field is required. :heavy_check_mark:
+2. Attempt to add product to basket when quantity is greater then number in stock.
+This should show a message saying not enough in stock. :heavy_check_mark:
+3. Attempt to put the quantity below 1.
+This should not allow the user to do so. :heavy_check_mark:
+4. Hover over product image.
+This should display an alternative view of the image if available. :heavy_check_mark:
+5. When the user is a admin they have the ability to click the update product button.
+Check that this button redirect to the update product page. :heavy_check_mark:
+6. Delete a product and Check that the deleted product is not shown to the user. :heavy_check_mark:

 ### My Profile
 Navigate to the my profile page